SejongUni-Lecture/MultimediaProgramming/README.md

 # Multimedia programming

-Multimedia programming lecture related materials and assignments
+This repository is for **Multimedia programming** lecture related material and assignments
+I've not uploaded lecture materials due to copyright issues.

+---
+## Summary
+---

+## Library
+C++97 based on OpenCV

+### How to set OpenCV environment